Jared McCann: Pittsburgh Penguins (2019–2021)

-On February 1, 2019, McCann was traded to the Pittsburgh Penguins along with Nick Bjugstad in exchange for Derick Brassard, Riley Sheahan, a second- and fourth-round pick in 2019 and Minnesota's fourth-round pick in 2019.
-The Penguins' hope was for McCann to be a third-line center upgrade over Brassard.
+On February 1, 2019, McCann was traded to the Pittsburgh Penguins along with Nick Bjugstad in exchange for Derick Brassard, Riley Sheahan, second- and fourth-round picks in 2019, and the Minnesota Wild's fourth-round pick that year.
+McCann finished the 2018–19 season with the Penguins tallying 11 goals, including three shorthanded goals, and six assists in 32 games.

+During the 2019–20 season, McCann set many career-high numbers, tallying 14 goals and 21 assists through 66 games.
 On September 18, 2020, McCann signed a two-year, $5.88 million contract to remain with the Penguins.

-On July 17, 2021, McCann was traded to the Toronto Maple Leafs in exchange for a seventh round pick and Filip Hållander, a former Penguins draft pick that had previously been traded to the Maple Leafs.
-McCann was expected by both Pittsburgh and Toronto to be an expansion draft casualty to the arriving Seattle Kraken; the Penguins used him to re-acquire Hållander and allow another player to be selected from their roster, while the Maple Leafs (who did not have enough space for a protection slot under expansion draft rules) acquired McCann for the purpose of enticing the Kraken to select him over forward Alexander Kerfoot and defenceman Justin Holl.
+In 43 games of the 2020–21 season, McCann notched 14 goals and 18 assists.
+During the 2021 Stanley Cup playoffs, he played six games and collected one assist.
+On July 17, 2021, McCann was traded to the Toronto Maple Leafs in exchange for a seventh-round pick and Filip Hallander.
+McCann was expected by both Pittsburgh and Toronto to be an expansion draft selection of the arriving Seattle Kraken; the Penguins used him to re-acquire Hallander and allow another player to be selected from their roster.